EpsilonSolutions/netscaler-command-reference/docs/subscriber/subscriber-gxinterface/subscriber-gxinterface.md

 Default value: 3
 Minimum value: 0

-<b>idleTTL</b>
+<b>revalidationTimeout</b>
-q!Idle Time, in seconds, after which the Gx CCR-U request will be sent after any PCRF activity on a session.
+q!Revalidation Timeout, in seconds, after which the Gx CCR-U request will be sent after any PCRF activity on a session.
 Any RAR or CCA message resets the timer.
 Zero value disables the idle timeout. !
-Default value: 900
+Default value: 0
 Minimum value: 0
 Maximum value: 86400